 Kensington Olympia was set up as an international station in case of an emergency rendering Waterloo unavailable.
 It is thought that it was only ever used in this way once in passenger service, on 13 March 1997.
 Training and testing exercises also used the station on other occasions.
 On 29 May 2002 a Eurostar service from France was erroneously routed towards London Victoria, though there are conflicting reports on whether it made it to the terminus or set back and subsequently took the correct route to London Waterloo International.
-Since Eurostar transferred its operation to London St Pancras in 2007, there is no need for any international facility at Kensington Olympia or London Waterloo International.
+Since Eurostar transferred its operation to London St Pancras on 14 November 2007, there is no need for any international facility at Kensington Olympia or London Waterloo International.

 In the case of Ashford, St Pancras and Waterloo, operators are easily established, possibly because of close association with the equivalent domestic station and the history of existing much earlier than the high speed London-Channel Tunnel route (HS1).

 Information held within the industry is confused regarding which company operates Ebbsfleet and Stratford.

 In practice, the same Network Rail management team looks after London St Pancras, Ebbsfleet and Stratford international stations and staff based at one station can cover either of the other two as required.
 However, Network Rail's annual report and accounts for 2011 and 2018 (the only two checked) explicitly state that the company has the concession for St Pancras, with no mention made of other stations.
 Additionally, Network Rail's major stations page (where it defines the stations it operates) mentions London St Pancras but neither Ebbsfleet nor Stratford.
 However, the Network Rail High Speed page names all three.

-Quite why the international rail regulator (the same body as the domestic regulator) and the railway's unified 'public face' get it wrong is unknown.
+Quite why the international rail regulator (the same body as the domestic regulator) and the railway's unified 'public face' got it wrong is unknown.